mrijken/check-config/docs/checkers.md

 file = "test/present_file"
 ```

 When the file does not exists, running with fix will create the file.
-At default an
+At default
-empty file will be created.
+an empty file will be created.

 This checker type can handle any text file.

-This checker can also check for:
+This checker has some options:

 - placeholder
 - regex